What if Self Trust Isn't About Getting it Right?

 So if you find yourself second-guessing, spiraling in anxiety, or Googling every little thing — there's nothing wrong with you.
 In truth, you're normal.
 This is what it often feels like when becoming a mother.

-What if self-trust isn’t about getting it right — but about having the capacity to grow?
+What if self-trust isn’t about making perfect decisions, but about having the capacity to grow?

 What if there's no such thing as getting it "right" anyway?